bevyengine/bevy-website/content/learn/book/graphics/rendering-internals/technical-summary.md

 will cause the subgraph to run.
 Subgraphs are queued and executed in sequence after the main render graph finishes.

+TODO: Redraft this section and merge it with CameraDriverNode and ViewNode.

 [`RenderGraphContext::run_sub_graph`]: https://docs.rs/bevy/latest/bevy/render/render_graph/struct.RenderGraphContext.html#method.run_sub_graph

 #### CameraDriverNode and ViewNode